noobshow/terms/tos/eu.md

 You authorise us to instruct Financial Services Providers to hold, receive, and disburse funds on your behalf; and to instruct such Financial Services Providers as to how and when funds are transferred to you.
 You also authorise us to designate which Financial Services Providers may hold settlement funds, on deposit and in trust, pending transfer of funds to you in accordance with the terms of this Agreement.
 A clearing account through which funds are settled will be maintained by a Financial Services Provider, and transfers to you from this account will be a full and final payment by the Financial Services Provider to you.

-Some of the Payment Services offered by Stripe are services that may only be provided by an authorised payment services provider or electronic money institution ("Authorised Payment Services").
-To the extent that you acquire Authorised Payment Services, the services will be provided by Stripe Payments UK, Ltd., and the [Authorised Payment Services](https://stripe.com/spukl/legal) terms will apply.

 ### 6. Specific Payment Methods

 When accepting payment card payments, you must comply with all Network Rules applicable to merchants, including the Network Rules provided by [Visa](http://usa.visa.com/merchants/operations/op_regulations.html), [MasterCard](http://www.mastercard.com/us/merchant/support/rules.html), and [American Express](https://www.americanexpress.com/uk/content/merchant/downloads.html?inav=gb_business_merch_support_dwnld).